 Now, I haven’t explained what an electrical safety program is, but there are a few fundamental lessons we can learn from Bob’s story that will help us understand.

-The first thing is an electrical safety program is not a document which sits on your shelf.
-It is documented, but you can’t pick up the program in one hand and say “this is my program”, there are other pieces which all need to fit together to make up the program.
+The first thing is that it’s not a document which sits on your shelf.
+It is documented, but you can’t pick up the program in one hand and say, “this is my program”, there are other pieces which all need to fit together to make up the program.
 Just like there are other things that Bob needed to be doing for his fitness program.

-Let’s look at what Bob does have, what the missing pieces are, and how it all relates to an electrical safety program.
+Let’s look at what Bob does have, what the missing pieces are, and how it all relates to your program.

 What Bob has in his possession is a blueprint that describes what he needs to be doing to attain his goals for improved health and overall fitness level.

 It describes what Bob should eat, how much sleep he needs, how often he needs to work out, what his routines are composed of, how often he should go for a run, bike or swim.

 The plan has all the necessary sheets he needs to track his progress and some data tables to determine how he stacks up against other men who are his age.